 identify it as a martial art.

-The next major frontier in the promotion of aikido lay outside of Japan.
+The next major frontier in aikido lay outside of Japan.
 Kisshomaru began sending young, talented teachers abroad to set up dojos.
 He traveled to America in 1963.

 By the mid-1960s, large numbers of trainees crowded the mats of the Aikikai Hombu Dojo, together with scores of foreigners who streamed to Japan to train at the mecca of aikido.